ikaur17/firefront/README.md

 to run it, type "./CommandShell -i examplescript" from the commandline

 The "swig" repository contains python bindings requires numpy (and numpy.i), swig, and matplotlib for testing.

+This branch repository also contains the routines to include the random effects (turbulence and firespotting) as a post-processing of the output.
+See ReadMe_random_effects.pdf for more details.